gkedge/the_project/docs/SrcDirectoryAndSysPath.md

 Subscribing to that `src` directory guidance, that guidance infers:
 * don't introduce a `__init_.py` to make `src` a package
-* when importing, don't take advantage of `src` being a *namespace* package. *More on namespace packages later*
+* when importing, don't take advantage of `src` being a *namespace* package. *More on when namespace packages are awesome later*
 * you need to dynamically augment the `sys.path` to include the `src` directory.